aws-samples/iso20022-message-generator/README.md

 This repository contains source code for iso20022 message generator tool (`rapide`) and machine learning prototype models.
 This page has instructions for building and using `rapide`.
 The code for machine learning prototype models in form of Python notebooks is in [ml-models](ml-models) directory.
-The [readme](ml-models/README.md) in that directory includes instructions for using machine learning model Python notebooks to build, train, deploy and use trained model for realtime and batch inferences.
+The [readme](ml-models/README.md) in that directory includes instructions for using Python notebooks to build, train, deploy and use trained model for realtime and batch inferences.
 These models help in predicting if an ISO20022 pacs.008 XML message will be successfully processed (Success) or fail processing (Failure) leading to exception processing.